DEVELOPMENT TOOLS

 shopware-cli project dump --anonymize

-This approach makes configuration version-controllable and deployable via CI/CD.
+This approach makes project configuration version-controllable and consistent across development environments.

 Getting Started with shopware-cli